solowon27/code-quiz/README.md

 2. clearRadioButtons(): a function that clears all the radio buttons that represent the user's choices after each question.
 3. getNewQuestion(): a function that gets a new question from the availableQuestions array, displays it, and sets acceptingAnswers to true.
 An anonymous function that is attached to each choice using the forEach() method.
 This function handles the user's selection and determines whether the answer is correct or incorrect.
-4. getUserName(): a function that prompts the user to enter their name and returns it.
+4. getCandidateName(): a function that prompts the user to enter their name and returns it.
 Event Listeners
 5. An event listener that is attached to the submit button.
 It prevents the default behavior of the form, prompts the user to enter their name, and displays the user's name, score, and grade.